b8234/Azure-AI-Projects/Azure AI Studio/Azure AI Content Safety Studio/README.md

 1. In the Azure Portal, you will see that these are the *same* endpoint and *different* keys for your resource.
 To check it out, head to the [Azure Portal](https://portal.azure.com?auzre-portal=true).
 Search for *Content Safety* on the top search bar.
 Find your resource and click on it.
 On the left-hand menu, look under *Resource Management* for *Keys and Endpoints*.
 Select **Keys and Endpoints** to view the endpoints and keys for your resource.

 After you have finished, you can delete the Content Safety resource from the Azure Portal.
 Deleting the resource is a way to reduce costs that accrue when the resource exists in the subscription.
 To do this, navigate to the **Overview** page of your Content Safety resource.
 Select **Delete** at the top of the screen.

+## Acknowledgments
+This project is inspired by exercises in the [Microsoft AI MS Learn series](https://learn.microsoft.com/en-us/training/).

+## Contact

+If you have any questions or feedback, feel free to [open an issue](https://github.com/b8234/Azure-AI-Projects/issues/new).
+I welcome your input and suggestions to improve this repository further.